Monday, June 15, 2026

 I arrived late to my son's baseball game and merged into the crowd to see my son walking up to the plate.
 I yell out some "remember to..." encouragement and he turns in my direction and asks "what did you say?"
 The audience looks at me and I sat embarrassed.
 I knew then that my behavior was wrong and didn't forget the incident.
 It helped me see a problem but didn't reveal the cause.

-Much of my life has been spent repeatedly attempting to convey and convince others of my better understanding on any topic of interest to me.
+Much of my life has been spent repeatedly attempting to convey and convince others of my further understanding on any topic of interest to me.
 I may've justified this demeaning behavior as a means for "helping" others and refining my thoughts by testing and defending them.
 In reality, I inhibited relationships, other people's growth, and my own growth too.
-Most importantly, the behavior restrained important relationships.
+Most importantly, the behavior restrained life-giving relationships.

 For me, a better way has been to work out a sincere interest in people as they are and where they are.
-It's strange that it would be a surprise to me that people whom I take a sincere interest in seem to become sincerely interested in me too.
+Why am I surprised that people, whom I take a sincere interest in, seem to become more sincerely interested in me too?
 Close friendships are now part of my definition of the "good" life - I don't want to work my way through life without them.

 The only church in town will likely have a preacher who will frequently speak to the full congregation.
 I hope that the messages would be centered around who we are in Christ and less about what we should, or oughta, be thinking or doing.